Vespula acadica

 Vespula acadica, also known as the Forest Yellowjacket, is a North American species of eusocial wasp which is part of the "rufa" group within the genus Vespula.
 It is a black and yellow wasp that is found in arboreal areas and builds its nests most often in decaying vegetation like logs, but has occasionally been found to build aerial nests.
 Due to its preference for forests V. acadica does not normally come into contact with humans; however, when colonies are disturbed, workers of this yellowjacket may be quite aggressive and persistent and sting repeatedly.

 Taxonomy and phylogenetics

 V. acadica belongs to the genus of Vespula which includes numerous species of social wasps.
-The wasps within the genus Vespula are found throughout the Northern Hemisphere and are commonly referred to as Yellow Jackets in North America.
+The wasps within the genus Vespula are found throughout the Northern Hemisphere and are commonly referred to as yellowjackets in North America.
 Vespula wasps are commonly mistaken for other genera, most often the paper wasps of the genus Polistes.
 V. acadica is considered to be a member of the Vespula rufa group and is most closely related to other members of the group, including Vespula consobrina and Vespula atropilosa.

 Description and identification

 V. acadica is black with yellow markings and ranges from 10-15mm in length.
 The underside of its scape is yellow, rather than completely black.
-It is very similar in appearance to V. atropilosa but the apex of the middle black region of the second gastral segment is pointed; whereas it is rounded in V. atropilosa.
+It is very similar in appearance to V. atropilosa but the apex of the middle black region of the second gastral segment is rounded; whereas it is pointed in V. atropilosa.